blaisedias/jivelite/README.new.visualisation.features.md

 The list of formats is ordered according to the number of bins the spectrum code generates.
 Rendering more bins consumes more CPU resource.

 ## Details
-Similar to VUMeters, in order to yield a timely user experience Spectrum meter images are resized once when the image is discovered (registered) and stored as bmp files in a "disk cache" which is at `~/.jivelite/userpath/visucache`
+Similar to VU Meters, in order to yield a timely user experience Spectrum meter images are resized once when the image is discovered (registered) and stored as bmp files in a "disk cache" which is at `~/.jivelite/userpath/resized_cache`

 ## Selection